Bug report #14567

 Please let me know if any further information is required.

-#2 Updated by Jonas Van Nieuwenberg almost 4 years ago
+#2 Updated by Jonas Van Nieuwenberg over 7 years ago

 You are completely correct in that observation, as I already mentioned in the very first line of my initial ticket.